Ralph McGehee: Propaganda: planted news

-It was then CIA's practice to anonymously place stories in news publications, stories written to spread ideas favorable to CIA goals.
-Accordingly, stories were edited which created a likelihood of misdirecting some readers.
-Stories that CIA planted might be further spread by third parties, in a slightly altered form, or even picked up as news and then rewritten by a journalist.
+It was standard CIA practice to anonymously place stories in news publications with stories written to spread ideas favorable to CIA goals.
+Accordingly, these stories were edited to misdirect some readers.
+The stories that the CIA planted might be further spread by third parties, in a slightly altered form, or even picked up as news and then rewritten by a journalist.
 McGehee himself, in doing his assigned duties, followed news stories in the international press, communist affairs in particular.
 He also monitored incoming intelligence reports for such topics.

 Eventually McGehee began to notice a subtle congruence in content between the planted stories and the incoming intelligence.
-Propaganda the CIA generated to shape world opinion, he conjectured or realized, could circle back and contaminate the CIA's own information files.
+Propaganda that the CIA generated to shape world opinion could circle back and contaminate the CIA's own information files.
 McGehee gives an example.
-CIA in 1965 fabricated a story about weapon shipments sent by sea to the Viet Cong (to show foreign support).
-CIA even staged its discovery for the press.
-The story had legs.
+The CIA in 1965 fabricated a story about weapon shipments sent by sea to the Viet Cong (to show foreign support).
+The CIA even staged its discovery for the press.
 The Marines later began to patrol the coast to intercept the reported contraband.

 To stress his experience of CIA's disregard for the truth of an event, McGehee refers to Orwell's duplicitous 'Ministry of Truth' from the novel 1984.
-Ironically, it was Communist duplicity during the Spanish Civil War which inspired Orwell.
-The Soviets were early masters at disinformation.
-Such deceptions have also been used by renegade agents to turn a profit.
 The intelligence trade has developed terms for a wider category of fact manipulation, which range from black propaganda, to grey, to white.

 Facts: Thailand and Vietnam

-A tipping point was reached for McGehee when in 1975 he learned about the prior work of CIA analyst Sam Adams.
+A tipping point for McGehee was in 1975, when he learned about the prior work of CIA analyst Sam Adams.
 In 1966–1967 Adams had, without success, challenged the then prevailing intelligence reports regarding the count of communist combatants in South Vietnam, asserting that it was too low.
 Although Adams had supporters within the CIA, the Army's MACV insisted on its lower numbers.
-The dispute became somewhat notorious.
+The dispute became notorious.
 MACV then directed American combat forces fighting in Vietnam, and considered the issue its turf.
 Ultimately, per the 1967 SNIE, the CIA politically acquiesced.
 To Adams, the CIA here betrayed its mission by agreeing to doctored intelligence.
 McGehee saw parallels between Adams' situation and his own mid-1960s Thailand Survey.

 McGehee also considered his critical views confirmed in the 1975–1976 Congressional investigations of the CIA, by Pike's House committee, and by Church's Senate committee.
 Both committees had faulted the CIA for its handling of specific covert operations, and for several intelligence failures.